 Federal regulations allow financial aid officers to request verification of any data item reported on the FAFSA.
-During review of the FAFSA application, we may request verification of certain data items for students who have not been selected by the federal government for verification.
+During a review of the FAFSA application, we may request additional data items that are not required for federal verification.
+We may also request data items for students (and their parents) who were not selected by the federal government.
 We refer to this as institutional verification.

 Independent Status Confirmation

-LMU requires undergraduate students who indicate an independent status for a reason other than age on the Free Application for Federal Student Aid (FAFSA) to provide documentation to confirm their status.
+LMU may require undergraduate students who indicate an independent status for a reason other than age on the Free Application for Federal Student Aid (FAFSA) to provide documentation to confirm their status.

-The Financial Aid Office will post a requirement on the student's PROWL account requesting documentation.
+LMU Financial Aid may post a requirement on the student's PROWL account requesting documentation.
 Examples of acceptable circumstances and documentation can be found here.

-Students who receive this requirement may want to review their Student Aid Report (SAR) at www.fafsa.ed.gov to ensure that all questions regarding dependency were answered correctly.
+Students who receive this requirement may want to review their Student Aid Report (SAR) on the FAFSA website to ensure that all questions regarding dependency were answered correctly.

-If there is conflicting information between the FAFSA and other documents, such as an appeal letter or forms, you have submitted to the Financial Aid Office in the current or a prior year, we may request additional requirements to resolve the conflict.
+If there is conflicting information between the FAFSA and other documents, such as an appeal letter or forms, you have submitted to LMU Financial Aid in the current or a prior year, we may request additional requirements to resolve the conflict.
 For example:

 - The same amount is reported for both parent and student Income or Assets

-- Family reports parent marital status as married on the FAFSA but reports a federal tax filing status of head of household.
+- The family reports parent marital status as married on the FAFSA but reports a federal tax filing status of head of household.